 The French-American Cultural Foundation is a proud sponsor of the French Embassy’s bi-monthly Cinema Series, bringing the best of classic and current French film to Washington audiences.
 Free tickets are available online through the Embassy’s website.
 Click through below for the link to reserve your tickets now.
 Embassy of France – La Maison Française 4101 Reservoir Road, NW Washington, DC 20007

-The French-American Cultural Foundation Invites You to a Complimentary Special Preview of “CÉZANNE ET MOI” on Wednesday, March 29th, 2017 at 7:00 p.m.
+The French-American Cultural Foundation co-hosted a Special Preview of “CÉZANNE ET MOI” on Wednesday, March 29th, 2017 at 7:00 p.m.

 presented by Landmark Theaters, Magnolia Pictures, and Pathé Cinema at Landmark’s “E Street Cinema”